Concourse, Bronx: 20th century

 Yankee Stadium was built 1923 when Jacob Ruppert moved the team from the Polo Grounds in Manhattan, where the Yankees shared space with the New York Giants, to the Bronx.
 With the exception of a brief period in the 1970s, the Yankees have been in Concourse for almost 100 years.

 Infrastructure and services brought residents.
 Some of the 500,000 people who moved to the borough in the 1920s lived in the Concourse.
 The new construction to accommodate those residents was inspired by the City Beautiful movement and the 1901 Tenement House Act, which mandated light, air, and fire protection.
 This yielded 5- and 6- story multifamily residential buildings throughout the neighborhood built in a variety of styles from Tudor, Renaissance, and Colonial Revival to Art Deco and Art Moderne.

-In the late 1930s the Works Progress Administration dubbed the area “the Park Avenue for the Middle Class”, and the area maintained that reputation through the 1950s.
+In the late 1930s the Works Progress Administration dubbed the area "the Park Avenue for the Middle Class", and the area maintained that reputation through the 1950s.
 The Concourse inspired visits by presidential candidate Franklin D. Roosevelt, Harry S. Truman, and John F. Kennedy.
 However, after 1960, the area began to decline quickly due to white flight, incentives to move to the suburbs, redlining, the development of Co-Op City, disinvestment by New York City, and arson.
 While no buildings burned down in the Concourse during the period, the population of the area declined until the 1990s when the population started to rebound.

 21st century

 Recent developments in the Concourse include construction and neighborhood improvements, and the neighborhood is gentrifying as of 2012.
 The Yankees built a new stadium in 2009.
 The former stadium was demolished; a large public park—Heritage Field—was established in its place.
-The Bronx Museum of the Arts undertook a major expansion in 2006, and is currently exploring another addition.
+The Bronx Museum of the Arts undertook a major expansion in 2006, and is currently undergoing another addition.
 The Bronx Hall of Justice opened in 2007.
 The Bronx Terminal Market opened in 2009 as did the adjacent Mill Pond Park, which includes a Stadium Tennis Center.

 In the 2000s, the New York City Department of Transportation started making capital, aesthetic, and safety improvements to the Grand Concourse with much of the work completed within the Concourse neighborhood.
 A redesign of 161st Street during the 2000 reconstruction of the Grand Concourse brought additional pedestrian space to the neighborhood.
 In 2011, the New York City Landmarks Preservation Commission designated a large portion of the neighborhood as the Grand Concourse Historic District.

 In 2016, the New York City Economic Development Corporation issued requests for proposals for a new redevelopment project in the Concourse, along the Harlem River shore.
 A $300 million proposal, announced in September 2017, includes 1,045 affordable housing units as well as a new Universal Hip Hop Museum that is to open in 2020.
 The first of two phases will have 600 affordable unites, a 2.3 acre waterfront promenade, a public plaza, a performance space, a movie theater, and the hip hop museum.